sretcher/paired-t-test/README.md

 #### Paired Difference Test of Hypothesis for ud = (u1 - u2)

 First, we make a column of crash data differences (after cameras - before cameras).
-We will use our random sample of differences to make inferences about the mean of the population of differences, ud, which is equal to u1 - u2.

-u1 = the true mean number of crashes at at intersections with installed cameras and u2 = the true mean number of crashes at intersections without cameras.
+We will use our random sample of differences to make inferences about the mean of the population of differences, ud, which is equal to u1 - u2. u1 = the true mean number of crashes at at intersections with installed cameras in Fairfax County, Virginia and u2 = the true mean number of crashes at intersections without cameras in Fairfax County, Virginia.
+We are interested in whether red light cameras decrease the average amount of red-light-running crashes.

 Ho: ud = 0

 Ha: ud < 0

+#### Small Sample Student's t-Test Statistic